Best Secret GmbH: History

 The beginning of Schustermann & Borenstein date back to 1924.
 The traditional family-run business is run by the third generation.
 BESTSECRET was founded as a subsidiary of Schustermann & Borenstein in 2007 to create an online presence.

 Business Model

 BESTSECRET's works as a closed shopping community.
 This means that the offers are only available to registered members and these members have access to a selection of permanently reduced designer merchandise.
 In order to maintain this pricing policy and yet protect the exclusivity of the brands, access to the online store is limited to 250,000 members.
 A prospective user must be recommended by an existing member to gain access.
 However, the COO, Marian Schikora, will review any new recommendation to ensure that the total number of members is kept low (for example, only a limited number of people per region can become members).

 Internationalization

-The company is active in Germany, Austria, Switzerland, France, Sweden, Latvia, Netherlands, Slovenia, Croatia, Italy, Ireland, Belgium, Bulgaria and Romania.
+The company is active in Germany, Greece, Austria, Switzerland, France, Sweden, Latvia, Netherlands, Slovenia, Croatia, Italy, Ireland, Belgium, Bulgaria, Romania and Cyprus.
 In addition, Best Secret GmbH acquired the Swiss online fashion retailer FashionFriends on April 1, 2016.